michaelruocco/exercises/cron-parser/README.md

 `usage: please provide a valid cron expression, invalid cron expression provided */15 0 1,15 LICENSE README.md area-of-circle binary-gap build build.gradle cake-factory cron-parser first-unique-character gradle gradlew gradlew.bat instruction-processing lombok.config matrix-transpose palindrome-app reactive-batch-processor settings.gradle smallest-missing-positive-integer 1-5 /usr/bin/find`

-As you can see the * command has been expanded to include all the files and folders from the current direction where the command is being run from.
+As you can see the * command has been expanded to include all the files and folders from the current directory where the command is being run from.
 This can be fixed by running the following command to disable globbing:

 `set -o noglob`